 All Associate Degree Nursing program graduates are eligible to sit for the National Council Licensure Examination (NCLEX-RN).
 Successful completion of the NCLEX-RN examination grants state licensure and allows the graduate to assume responsibilities of a registered nurse (RN), caring for a diverse population in a variety of healthcare settings.
 Graduates of Gwinnett Tech's nursing program go on to work in hospitals, physicians' offices, home healthcare services, nursing care facilities, and various other settings.

 In addition to working in healthcare, many nursing program graduates transfer to four-year colleges to pursue a Bachelor of Science in Nursing (RN to BSN) degree.
 Gwinnett Technical College has established transfer agreements to facilitate a student's transition from RN to the BSN degree.

 Gwinnett Tech's Nursing program has approval by the Georgia Board of Nursing and is accredited by the Accreditation Commission for Education in Nursing (ACEN), 3343 Peachtree Road, Suite 850, Atlanta, GA 30326 (www.acenursing.org).
 View Student Achievement Data here.

 Take the first step toward a career in Nursing and apply for next semester!
-Important dates and deadlines are listed to get you started and if you're looking for ways to pay for your education, explore our scholarships for this program, as well as state and federal funds for which you may be eligible.
+Important dates and deadlines are listed to get you started and if you're looking for ways to pay for your education, explore our scholarships for this program.
 You can also learn about our faculty and clubs and organizations to join!

 Gwinnett Tech builds relationships with local subject-matter experts to develop advisory boards who provide feedback that ensures we deliver relevant industry-specific curriculum for today's high-demand careers.
 See who serves on our and our Registered Nursing advisory board.